he-man-david/distributed-rate-limiter-basic/README.md

 3. Linear backoff of 30% for 3 minutes
    - If user hit RL, for next 3 minutes they are limited to 7000 RPM
    - If they hit RL again, each time will linear backoff (Last RPM \* 70%)
-4. Distributed rate limiter service that needs synchronization (3 sec)
+4. Distributed rate limiter service that needs synchronization
 5. BONUS - deploy via minikube
 6. BONUS - testing